DLesage25/Eclipse-CLI/README.md

 ##### Printing to env file

 You can optionally print project secrets to a `.env` file if you do not wish to use Eclipse's environment injection feature.
-Do this through the CLI menu, or if you are on a directory with a config file, run:
+You can do this through the CLI menu.

+If you are on a directory with a config file, you can also run:

 ```console
 foo@bar:~$ eclipse print .env